MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/pstn-usage-report.md

 **About Shared Correlation ID**

 The Shared Correlation ID only exists in downloadable Excel and indicates that two or more calls are related.
-Below is the table that explains different scenarios and when Shared Correlation ID is present
+The following table explains the different scenarios, and when Shared Correlation ID is present.

 1. PSTN User 1 on a PSTN endpoint called Teams User 1 on Teams client, call type Dr_In, correlation ID	57f28917-42k5-4c0c-9433-79734873f2ac, no shared correlation ID